sinclairzx81/appex/readme.md

     }
 }
 ```
-note: appex only supports type any (or none), string and number annotations. specifying any other type result
+note: appex supports boolean, number, string and any annotations on wildcard arguments. if no annotation
-in this wildcard not being routed.
+is specified, appex interprets the argument as a string. the type 'any' is also interpreted as string.

 note: wildcard functions should be declared last in any module scope. this ensures other routes
 will be matched first.